-You can validate candidate’s information and get further insight into his skills and the past roles he held.
+You can validate a candidate’s information and get further insight into his skills and the past roles he held.
 Talking directly to his reporting manager will give you an accurate assessment.

 Generally, people give vague replies to the questions asked in reference checks, make sure you ask them probing questions and ask them to demonstrate the most remarkable deed he or she did during the association with the company.
-Other details like salary, Designation should also be checked to ensure the candidate is not lying.
+Other details like salary, the designation should also be checked to ensure the candidate is not lying.

 Outside references should be avoided as they will give tailored responses and would oversell his or her friend.
 You may consider supervisors, clients, colleagues for reference checks.

-This step should be done without fail, because you just cannot blindly believe on what candidate says.
+This step should be done without fail because you just cannot blindly believe on what candidate says.